ysna02/bimm143_test/README.md

 # bimm143_test
-Classwork for [BIMM143] at UC San Diego
+Classwork for [BIMM143 F24] at UC San Diego
-Derek, it's a skill issue.
-no, u.